 WordCamp For Publishers is organized by WordPress professionals and enthusiasts who have either work at or have partnered with publishing organizations to build products that help editorial teams become more effective.

-Aaron Jorbin is a polyhistoric man of the web and currently Director of Engineering for Some Spider, a NYC-based digital media & entertainment company.
-He is also a WordPress Core Committer that focuses on improving developer happiness and making the internet usable and enjoyable by everyone.
+Aaron Jorbin is a polyhistoric man of the web that knows rabble rousers get shit done.
+Currently Director of Engineering for Some Spider, a NYC-based digital media & entertainment company and a WordPress Core Committer, Aaron focuses on improving developer happiness and making the internet usable and enjoyable by everyone.
 His free time pursuits tend to be focused on art, beverages, and international politics.
 He tweets at @aaronjorbin and writes regularly at daily.jorb.in.

 Adam Schweigert is a Senior Web Developer at Mother Jones based in Columbus, Ohio.
 He previously built and led the Product and Technology Team at the Institute for Nonprofit News where he led development of the Largo, a WordPress framework for news and publishing sites.
 Before that he worked as a consultant, and founded and led digital departments at NPR/PBS member stations in Bloomington, Indiana, and Columbus, Ohio.
 You can read his bad jokes on Twitter at @aschweig.